 Active or Passive Questions

-An active question holds you more accountable and is more focused on what you can control vs external influences– e.g. “Did you do your best to set a goal this week” The emphasis is more on you and not the outcome.
+There are two types of questions: Active and Passive.
+An active question holds you more accountable and is more focused on what you can control vs. external influences.
+E.G., “Did you do your best to set a goal this week?”
+The emphasis is on you, not the outcome.

 Can you use this skill in either your Masterminds or in your business in general?